RWS/studio-api-docs/articles/gettingstarted/plugin_use_cases.md

 <img style="display:block; " src="images/Glossaryplugin.png" />

-As an extra feature in the ribbon, this plug-in allows users to add terminology to projects in SDL Trados Studio with just a few clicks.
+As an extra feature in the ribbon, this plug-in allows users to add terminology to projects in <Var:ProductName> with just a few clicks.

 ### [Jobs](https://appstore.sdl.com/language/app/jobs/463/)